Milnor fibre boundary of a non-isolated surface singularity: First examples of graphs of , and

 \begin{example}\labelpar{ex:dminusz2} Assume that $f=x^d+y^d+xyz^{d-2}$, $d\geq 3$.
-For $\gc$ see the second graph of (\ref{ex:loop}) (which satisfies Assumption A).
+For $\gc$ see the second graph of \ref{ex:loop} (which satisfies Assumption A).
 In this case $\Sigma$ is irreducible with transversal type $A_1$.
-The gluing data are $\#\cale_{cut,1}=2$ and $d_1=1$.
+The gluing data are $|\cale_{cut,1}|=2$ and $d_1=1$.
 For both cutting edges $d(e)=1$, hence one has two gluing tori.
-The graph of $\partial F$ is:
+The graph of $\partial F$ is:\ix{Milnor!fiber!boundary}

 \end{example}